-LeaveWizard is great for tracking holiday and absence – but it can also track working from home, offsite working and other events.
+LeaveWizard is great for tracking holidays and absences – but it can also track working from home, offsite working, and other events.

 Changing ways of working